PlutoZhang/Zowe-docs/topics/aboutthisbook.md

 # About this book
-This book describes how to install, configure, and use Project Giza Closed Beta.
+This book describes how to install, configure, and use Project Zoe Closed Beta.

 ## Who should read this book
-This book is intended for system programmers who are responsible for installing Project Giza, developers who want to use Project Giza to improve z/OS user experience, and anyone who wants to know about Project Giza.
+This book is intended for system programmers who are responsible for installing Project Zoe, developers who want to use Project Zoe to improve z/OS user experience, and anyone who wants to know about Project Zoe.

 To use this book, you must be familiar with the mainframe and z/OSMF configuration.

 ## Terminology used in this book
-Before getting started with Project Giza, acquaint yourself with the following terms:
+Before getting started with Project Zoe, acquaint yourself with the following terms:

-- **Atlas**
+- **Explorer-server**
-  A z/OS RESTful web service and deployment architecture for z/OS microservices.
+  A z/OS RESTful web service and deployment architecture for z/OS microservices that is used by the Zoe explorers

 - **Brightside Command Line Interface**
   Brightside Command Line Interface (Brightside CLI) lets application developers interact with the mainframe in a format that is natively familiar to them.
 It lets application developers use common tools such as Integrated Development Environments (IDEs), shell commands, bash scripts, and build tools for mainframe development.